jomarweb/imdb-search/README.md

 ### Features

-- Supports dark mode theme.
+- Has dark mode theme.

 ## Limitations
 - You can only search by title.